 Add Musical Recognition Control to your Centre

-Now all you have to do is tap on the tiny green “+” icon right next to it and the feature will be added to the Control Centre on your iPhone.
-It will now have a “-“ icon next to it – this we will ignore!
+Now all you have to do is tap on the tiny green “+” icon right next to it, and the feature will be added to the Control Centre on your iPhone.
+However, it will now have a “-“ icon next to it – this we will ignore!

 Next time you hear a song around that you want to identify, do not summon Siri or launch Shazam.
-Simply swipe down (or up, based on what iPhone you are using) to access your Control Centre, tap on the Shazam icon which is now called Music Recognition.
+Instead, simply swipe down (or up, based on what iPhone you are using) to access your Control Centre, tap on the Shazam icon, which is now called Music Recognition.
 And let it do the job for you.
-It will identify the song and show it as a notification, tapping on which will open the song in Shazam.
+First, it will identify the song and show it as a notification, tapping on which will open the song in Shazam.